- Criminal Defense

 As you can see, this process involves many steps and can take years to carry out.
 Without the help of a criminal defense attorney, you can easily get lost in this system and you may face punishments and charges that are unjust.
 To learn more about how a federal crime is processed, contact our law firm today.

 There is a long list of benefits of hiring a federal criminal defense lawyer.
 When being charged on the federal level, your rights need to be protected.
 The primary focus of a federal lawyer is to make sure that a defendant understands their rights, has access to a fair trial, and is being properly represented in a federal court of law.
 The federal government has a lot of power and resources, but an experienced criminal defense attorney can spot weaknesses or flaws in the prosecutor’s case.
 This allows your criminal defense lawyer to create an aggressive defense strategy to prove your innocence or create holes in the prosecution’s case.
 A criminal defense attorney can make sure that you’re not facing biased verdicts or unfair punishments.
 A defense lawyer always has your best interest in mind and will be the most important person you can count on while your federal crime is being processed.
 It is never recommended to represent yourself or work with a court-appointed public defender when dealing with something as serious as a federal criminal charge.

 If you are under federal investigation or have further questions about the federal criminal law, or your federal case please call today to schedule a free consultation with federal criminal lawyer John E. MacDonald.

 If you’ve been accused of a federal crime or charged with a federal crime, you want to have criminal defense attorney John E. MacDonald on your side.
-The Law Office of John E. MacDonald is open 24-hours a day, 7-days a week.
+The Law Office Of John E. MacDonald, Inc. is open 24-hours a day, 7-days a week.
 Contact us today to discuss your federal criminal case.